 - A. All Users shall notify the Regulatory Services Coordinator immediately of discharges that could cause problems, including any slug discharges. - B. Discharge Monitoring Reports (DMRs) Sampling and analysis must be performed by the User and submitted on the User discharge monitoring report (DMR) form.
-The DMR must include the following information to be considered complete: - DMR form completed correctly and submitted to OJRSA with a Wet Signature or are in compliance with 40 CFR Part 3 Cross Media Electronic Reporting (e.g., CROMERR) (NOTE: The only exception is if the EPA and SCDES have approved other methods for DMR submittal and the OJRSA has approved the acceptance of such DMRs).
+The DMR must include the following information to be considered complete: - 1.
+DMR form completed correctly and submitted to OJRSA with a Wet Signature or are in compliance with 40 CFR Part 3 Cross Media Electronic Reporting Rule (CROMERR) if and when OJRSA's CROMMER is approved by EPA (NOTE: The only exception is if the EPA and SCDES have approved other methods for DMR submittal and the OJRSA has approved the acceptance of such DMRs).